quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 [SIZE=4][B]2.
 Kernel starts, initializes drivers for available hardware components[/B][/SIZE]

-   The messages from kernel are easy to spot, as they're preceded by time marking in square brackets, ie. [ICODE][ 0.123456][/ICODE].
+   The messages from kernel are easy to spot, as they're preceded by time marking in square brackets, ie. `[ 0.123456]`.

 [SIZE=4][B]3.
 Kernel mounts root filesystem[/B][/SIZE]